gierasimiuk/jwtrest/README.md

 # JWTREST

-## Spring RESTful server with JWT authentication
+Basic RESTful server with JWT authentication built in Java using Spring